zagortenay333/conky_themes/README.md

 ### Network Section:

-In case the network section doesn't display in **`God-mode`**, you need to find the name of your network interface and plug it in manually at: https://github.com/zagortenay333/Harmattan/blob/4ef1a09e960d8e5d3da34a2550bfe5ef03523549/.harmattan-themes/Flatts/God-Mode/normal-mode/.conkyrc#L189-L192.
+In case the network section doesn't display in **`God-mode`**, you need to find the name of your network interface and plug it in manually [@](https://github.com/zagortenay333/Harmattan/blob/4ef1a09e960d8e5d3da34a2550bfe5ef03523549/.harmattan-themes/Flatts/God-Mode/normal-mode/.conkyrc#L189-L192).

 > **NOTE:**
 > Replace the `ppp0` string.